Nonte Phonte: Keltu

+Superintendent

 The 50-year-old Superintendent is an obese, balding man who loves to eat and discipline his students.
 He is shown as not being particularly courageous, lazy, and greedy.
 He definitely enjoys corporal punishment and canes the students often.
 Usually he is the butt of most pranks.
 He is always heckled by the students.
 In the comic books, his name is mentioned as Patiram Hati.
 But, in the animated cartoon series, his name is mentioned as Hatiram Pati.
 In a single story, his name is mentioned as Ghatotkach Ghatak, and in another story, Patiram Hati was a criminal's name instead of Superintendent.

 Thakur

 Thakur is a 42-year-old man, who is servant of his owner Hatiram Pati.
 He likes to dance in his house with radio.
 He speaks Hindi, Marathi, Gujarati and Punjabi.
 He calls Nantua to Nonte, Fantua to Fonte, Kaltu babu to Keltu and Suparintin Babu or Suparintin sahab to his owner.